ror-community/ror-site/content/blog/2023-03-22-scholastica-case-study.md

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

-I had actually never the term "typeahead" before I started at ROR, but that is what we call it in all of our [documentation](https://ror.readme.io/docs/create-affiliation-selection-dropdowntypeahead-widgets) and our [demo](https://ror-community.github.io/ror-typeahead-demos/) and our [demo code](https://github.com/ror-community/ror-typeahead-demos).
+I had actually never seen the term "typeahead" before I started at ROR, but that is what we call it in all of our [documentation](https://ror.readme.io/docs/create-affiliation-selection-dropdowntypeahead-widgets) and our [demo](https://ror-community.github.io/ror-typeahead-demos/) and our [demo code](https://github.com/ror-community/ror-typeahead-demos).
 I thought of it as a "suggest box" or something.

 ### {{< figure src="/img/blog/scholastica/cschires.jpg" class="round-figure" alt="Cory Schires" >}} Cory Schires

 It's an autosuggest sort of thing, you know, like when you're doing a search, it suggests results.
 Anyway, so as you're typing in the name field, we're suggesting results in that typeahead.
-And if they click on one of those results, great, it will fill up the field, and we'll have made the association under the hood.
+And if they click on one of those results, great: it will fill up the field, and we'll have made the association under the hood.
 In the interface, you could choose to expose the ROR ID or put a green check or something, and we didn't do any of that.
 We are just collecting it unbeknownst to the users.
 And to answer your question about organizations that are not in ROR, because it's a typeahead field, they can also just type whatever they want.
 They don't have to pick something from that list.
 We did think briefly about requiring ROR IDs, but we decided against that.

 {{< figure src="/img/blog/scholastica/ror-integration-article-form.gif" alt="ROR typeahead in Scholastica OA Publishing Platform form" >}}